 In many states and countries around the world, the legal status of surrogacy may vary.
 In some countries, such as the UK, Canada, Denmark, Australia, and New Zealand, only altruistic surrogacy is permitted.
 Bulgaria, France, Germany, Italy, Portugal, and Spain ban all forms of surrogacy.
 In America, surrogacy is protected on the state level.

 Surrogacy is not a decision one makes lightly.
 There are many moving parts, from the legal team and agency, to the fertility clinic and doctors, and more.
-Be sure to budget at least $98,000.
+Our All-In Program is a first in the marketplace, and possible only because of ConceiveAbilities’ long-standing track record for doing what we say we will do for the intended parents, surrogates, and professionals we have worked with for decades.
+We have assembled every key service you will need for your journey, anticipated the bumps and twists in the road ahead, and put together a fixed price comprehensive offering that gives you both peace of mind and financial security.
 Our case managers are ready to discuss ways to help prepare or finance your surrogacy journey.

 As an intended parent you must relinquish some of the control that usually comes with a traditional pregnancy, such as the feeling of being with your baby throughout gestation.
 The vast majority of surrogacy journeys are successful, so intended parents can feel confident in trusting their surrogate to successfully deliver a child.